 Version Numbering Scheme for HTCondor

-There will usually be two HTCondor versions available at any given time, the "stable" version, and the "development" version.
+There will be two HTCondor versions available at any given time, a "stable series" version, and a "development series" version.
 People expecting a stable production system should obviously download the stable version; most people are encouraged to use this version.
 We will only offer our paid support for versions of HTCondor from the stable release series.
 Only people who are interested in the latest research, including new features that haven't been fully tested, should download the development version.
 We will make our best effort to ensure that the development series works, but we can make no guarantees.

 - The first number represents the major version number, and will change very infrequently.

-- The second digit determines whether a version of HTCondor is "stable" or "development".
+- The second number determines whether a version of HTCondor is "stable" or "development".
 Even numbers represent stable versions, while odd numbers represent development versions.

-- The final digit represents the minor version number.
+- The final number represents the minor version (aka point release number) within that series.

 On the stable series, new minor version releases will only be made for bug fixes.
-No new features will be added to the stable series.
+No new enhancements will be added to the stable series in order to minimize any chance of regressions.
+Futhermore, all releases on the same stable series are interoperable within the same HTCondor pool.
 People are encouraged to install new stable versions of HTCondor when they appear, since they probably fix bugs that affect you.
-We hope there won't be many minor version releases for any given stable series.

-For example, 6.2.1, was the first minor release of the "6.2" stable series.
-While 6.2.1 was available, we worked on the "6.3" development series, and soon, a "6.3.0" development version was available for those who wanted it.
-Other versions of 6.3 followed quickly, with lots of changes, new features, etc. When the dust settled, we froze the 6.3 series, went into beta testing and finally, when we were happy with everything, released 6.4.0, the next stable series.
-At that point, we began work on the 6.5 development series and the whole process was repeated...
+For example, 8.2.0, was the first release of the "8.2" stable series.
+Some bugs were found and fixed, resulting in release of 8.2.1.
+While 8.2.1 was available, we worked on the "8.3" development series, and soon, a "8.3.0" development version was available for those who wanted new enhancements.
+Other versions of 8.3 followed quickly, with lots of changes, new features, etc. When the dust settled a year later, we froze the 8.3 series, went into beta testing and finally, when we were happy with everything, released 8.4.0, the next stable series, containing all the bug fixes from 8.2.x and all the new features from 8.3.x.
+At that point, we began work on the 8.5 development series and the whole process was repeated...

 As usual, if you have any questions about any of this, please send them to firstname.lastname@example.org